Skip to content

 There are so many journals you can buy today.
 They can range from ordinary journals with thin pages to pre-made art journals with thicker and heavier paper.

-I have bought some of those and I really like them.
-If you aren’t ready to invest in one now (some of them can be really expensive), why not give it a shot and make your own?
+I have bought some of them and I like them.
+If you aren’t ready to invest in one now (some of them can be expensive), why not give it a shot and make your own?
 (It doubles the fun!)

 DIY art journal